President and Chief Executive Officer, Ford Motor Company

 Fields was elected to the IBM board of directors in January 2016.
 He also currently serves as chair of the US-China Business Council.

-Born January 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard Graduate School of Business.
+Born in 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard Graduate School of Business.